jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 ### Prerequisite

 - Swap memory off
-  - The default behavior of a kubelet was to fail to start if swap memory was detected on a node.
+  - "The default behavior of a kubelet was to fail to start if swap memory was detected on a node."
   - You MUST disable swap if the kubelet is not properly configured to use swap.

 ```sh